-Operational Activity Lead CP6.6 Centres Planning Program CP6.6.1 Review the centre management program to accelerate delivery, effectiveness and target outcomes.
-Economic Development and Partnerships Review and redefine the centre management program's goals, objectives and scope, the role and function of the centre manager, the strategic outcomes it seeks to deliver and the governance of the program.
-CP6.7 Redlands Coast Adventure Sports Precinct CP6.7.1 Progress development of the Redland Whitewater Centre to provide additional sport, recreation and emergency services education and training facilities, as part of the Birkdale Community Precinct.
-Major Projects a) Work with the State Government to finalise the Project Validation Report process for the Redland Whitewater Centre. b) Complete the self-referral to the Federal Government for assessment under the Environment Protection and Biodiversity Conservation Act 1999. c) Implement our requirements under the Delivery Partner Agreement to prepare the site and enabling infrastructure for handover to the State Government to construct the Redland Whitewater Centre.
-CP6.8 Redlands Health and Wellness Precinct COMPLETED - CP6.8.1 Catalyst Project completed in Quarter Four of Operational Plan 2023-2024.
-Complete Council has provided input studies and reports to progress the Redlands Health and Wellness Precinct.
-Any future development on a precinct on State-owned land will be subject to Queensland Government decision and approval.
-2021-2026 KEY INITIATIVE ACTIVITIES KI6.1 Key Initiative 1 KI6.1.1 Ensure that Redland City Council's strategic framework for economic development is contemporary and fit for purpose.
-Economic Development and a) Review the Redland City Economic Development Framework 2014-2041.
-Partnerships KI6.2 Key Initiative 2 KI6.2.1 Promote the Redlands Coast, as a tourism destination, growing the visitor economy in collaboration with tourism stakeholders.
-Communication, Engagement and Continue to implement actions identified in the Redlands Coast Destination Management Plan 2023- 2028.
-Tourism KI6.3 Key Initiative 3 COMPLETED - KI6.3.1 Key Initiative completed in Quarter Four of Operational Plan 2023-2024.
-Complete The National Broadband Network in Redlands Coast was completed in 2023-2024.
+Opera tional Activity Lead CP6.6 Centres Planning Program P6.6.1 Coordinate activity to achieve better place outcomes in the city's key activity ntres.
+Advocacy, Major Projects and Economic a) Implement agreed recommendations of the Centres Management Program review.
+Development b) Provide a functional brief to inform the Cleveland Town Centre Revitalisation Project.
+CP6.7 Redlands Coast Adventure Sports Precinct Au rec P6.7.1 Continue planning with the Games Independent Infrastructure and Coordination thority (GIICA) for its delivery of the Redland Whitewater Centre to provide sport, creation and emergency services education and training facilities as part of the kdale Community Precinct.
+Major Projects a) Continue to work with the Games Independent Infrastructure and Coordination Authority (GIICA) to finalise its Project Validation Report process for the Redland Whitewater Centre for State and Commonwealth government investment decision. b) Complete the self-referral to the Commonwealth Government for assessment under the Environment Protection and Biodiversity Conservation Act 1999. c) Implement Council requirements under the Delivery Partner Agreement to prepare the site and enabling infrastructure for handover to the State Government to construct the Redland Whitewater Centre.
+CP6.8 Redlands Health and Wellness Precinct OMPLETED - CP6.8.1 Catalyst Project completed in Quarter Four of Operational Plan 23-2024.
+Complete We uncil has provided input studies and reports to progress the Redlands Health and ellness Precinct.
+Any future development on a precinct on State-owned land will be bject to Queensland Government decision and approval.
+2021-2 2026 KEY INITIATIVES KI6.1 Key Initiative 1 thr 6.1.1 Implement a considered and coordinated approach to economic development ough an adopted framework and deliver on agreed strategic priorities for Redlands ast.
+Economic Development and Partnerships a) Following the review of the Economic Development Framework 2014-2041, establish a revised framework identifying key accountabilities and priorities. b) Identify strategic priorities for economic development in Redlands Coast. c) Continue to participate in taskforces and committees that promote and support economic development outcomes. d) Implement an annual small business development program.